 - 8 reasons to ditch WhatsApp: Find another instant messaging app

-Regardless of which setting you have chosen to use with WhatsApp: consider the type of messages or media that you share over the instant messenger!
+Regardless of which setting you have chosen to use with WhatsApp: consider the type of messages or media that you share!
 The recipient may have enabled automatic backup.
 In this case, such information will still end up on the recipient's smartphone and will only disappear once the chat is opened.

-In addition, there is of course the possibility for your recipient taking screenshots at any time, and thus keep a record the photos and videos that you have sent for one-time viewing purposes.
+In addition, there is of course the possibility that your recipient is taking screenshots, and thus keep a record of the photos and videos that you have sent for one-time viewing purposes.
 Basically, however, we should always bear in mind that we are responsible for handling the data that we disseminate in instant messaging apps.

-In my opinion, WhatsApp could improve even further and give us a global setting as well as additional options when it comes to the amount of time a message or image can be viewed.
-Until then, we will have to be content with what WhatsApp offers, and we hope that the NextPit community will have a clearer idea on how to enable or disable disappearing messages.
+In my opinion, WhatsApp could improve even further and offer a notification when someone screenshots or records the content, similar to Instagram or to offer an active timer for a message or image can be viewed.
+Until then, we will have to be content with what WhatsApp offers, and we hope that the NextPit community will have a clearer idea of how to enable or disable disappearing messages.
 Let us know if you use the disappearing messages option or couldn't care less about them.